BlocksDS

 #include <filesystem.h>

-Beyond the limitations listed above, filesystem support should work identically.
+Beyond the limitations listed below, filesystem support should work identically.
 Please report any behaviour that isn’t the same.
 If any other functionality your homebrew program requires is missing, please report that as well.

 readdir() returns a struct dirent pointer with the field d_type.
 This field can be used to determine if an entry is a directory or a file.
 I’ve seen that some programs use it like this: